marktennyson/fastapi-mailman/docs/index.md

 connection.send_messages(messages)
 ```

-Custom email backends should subclass `BaseEmailBackend` that is located in the `flask_mailman.backends.base` module.
+Custom email backends should subclass `BaseEmailBackend` that is located in the `fastapi_mailman.backends.base` module.
 A custom email backend must implement the `send_messages(email_messages)` method.
 This method receives a list of `EmailMessage` instances and returns the number of successfully delivered messages.
 If your backend has any concept of a persistent session or connection, you should also implement the `open()` and `close()` methods.

-Refer to `flask_mailman.backends.smtp.EmailBackend` for a reference implementation.
+Refer to `fastapi_mailman.backends.smtp.EmailBackend` for a reference implementation.

 ## Convenient functions